Sekwati/flashcard-app/README.md

 ---
 ## 💡 Motivation

-> “Although my passion lies in backend development, I built this app to strengthen my frontend fundamentals and explore interactive user experiences with React.”
+I built this app to strengthen my frontend fundamentals and explore interactive user experiences with React.

 ---